DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 Adjustments could include:

-- adjusting your timetable to suit your needs
 - providing copies of presentation materials before training sessions
 - printing or photocopying materials on coloured paper
 - providing contact details for support staff